TheOrangeBraincell/DetectSpliceVariant/README.md

 ## Installations

-To run the pipeline, pysam (v0.19.0) and samtools (v1.15.1) have to be installed via conda.
+To run the pipeline, pysam (v0.19.0), samtools (v1.15.1) and bedtools(v2.31.0) have to be installed via conda.

 ## Running the Pipeline

 To run the Pipeline, you require the Scripts/ folder and its contents, as well as the annotation files described above.
-You also require a list of sample names and a list of genes of interest as input.
+You also require a list of sample names (and their corresponding bam and vcf files in a folder) and a list of genes of interest as input.
 Both need to have one sample or gene respectively, per line.

 To start a run, you run the Scripts/Run_Pipeline.py script as follows.
 Make sure to have your conda environment with the installations activated.